dannteMich/learn_python/class_02/guess_the_word_ex.md

 ## The exercise

-It is recommended to first Implement the core functionality of the game, and then add the extra features.
+It is recommended to first Implement the core functionality of the game, then do the full requirements and then add the extra features.

 ### Core functionality
 The basic idea of the game is to guess a word.
 If we assume there are 2 players playing then the game would go like this: